harrelfe/blogdown/content/post/errmed.md

 "positive" than what someone who misunderstands p-values would conclude from an "insignificant" p-value.
 Other thoughts concerning the ORBITA trial may be found [here](/post/criticism-easy).

+Miguel Hernan has compiled an excellent set of examples on [Twitter](https://twitter.com/Research_Tim/status/962078800954699776).

 <a class="anchor" id="catg"></a>
 ### Dichotomania